andy-lee-cat/Similar-NIM-GAME/README.md

 #### Mathematical Representation of the Problem

-This problem can be simplified as follows: given an array `arr`, where each element represents the number of `|` in each separate group, and a maximum line length `maxlen`, determine if the first player has a winning strategy.
+This problem can be simplified as follows: given an array `arr`, where each element represents an independent count of `|`, and a maximum horizontal line length `maxlen`, determine if the first player has a winning strategy.

 #### Solution